theislab/single-cell-transformer-papers/README.md

 🚧 **This readme has been discontinued.
 Visit the website linked above for the most recent version** 🚧

 We welcome contributions to this repository.
 Please open a pull request or an issue if you want to add or edit an entry.
 Paper descriptions are stored in `_data` directory.
+New entries need to follow the schema of their corresponding table.

 # Outdated version